-A paradox of living is that healthy aging and increased longevity mean you’ll have more experiences with death throughout your life.
-As we age, so too do the people around us.
+A paradox of living is that healthy aging and increased longevity mean you’ll have more experiences with death throughout your life.1 As we age, so too do the people around us.
 Over time, many of the people that we know and care about will develop chronic or terminal illnesses.
 Some of them will die during our lifetimes.

 The consequence of living longer is that we will continue to lose friends and loved ones to accidents, illnesses, and, as we reach our later years, simply “old age.”

 While death is a natural part of life and an unavoidable consequence of aging, that doesn’t mean you won’t be deeply affected by it.
-In fact, the ongoing exposure to death is one reason depression is common in older adults.
+In fact, ongoing exposure to death is one reason depression is common in older adults.

+However, knowing that death will eventually touch your life in some way means you can be proactive about learning to cope with the dying and grieving process.
 While you may not be able to predict how it will feel to experience grief (for your own life or someone else’s), having a support system in place and the skills necessary to care for your mental health will give you a solid foundation to work from.

-Feelings About Death
+Feelings About Death and Dying